Individual Therapy in Calgary for Adolescents and Adults

 My approach is trauma-informed, rooted in neuroscience, and draws from a range of evidence-based modalities, including EMDR and cognitive-behavioral therapies.
 In our sessions, you can expect a space where you are seen, respected, and supported at your own pace—empowered to better understand yourself and move toward the life you want.

-Growth is not linear.
-Remember that it is OK to mess up, pivot and grow sideways!!
+It is OK to mess up, pivot and grow sideways!
+Ready to get started?

 Anxiety is your body’s alarm system.
 As a function of the nervous system, it communicates through physical sensations such as chest tightness, nausea, a racing heart, muscle tension, shortness of breath, fatigue, or a sense of dread.
 When the body and brain are focused on survival, clear thinking becomes difficult, often leading to repetitive and unproductive overthinking.